Shotbow/fudawiki-files/hanafuda/games/koi-koi.md

 Koi-Koi is among the best-known [hanafuda games](/en/hanafuda/games) outside of Japan, courtesy of its representation in numerous anime and video games.

-This game may have developed as a simplification of the Korean game of [Go-Stop](/en/hanafuda/games/go-stop), which features similar scoring and the same risk-taking gameplay mechanic.
+This game may have developed as a simplification of the Korean game of [Go-Stop](/en/hanafuda/games/go-stop), which features similar scoring and the same risk-taking gameplay mechanic. ([Link](https://japanplayingcardmuseum.com/005-2-hanacarta-hwatu-spread/))
+However, Korean scholars usually consider Go-stop as a derivative of Koi-Koi. ([Link 1](https://www.joongang.co.kr/article/2893044), [Link 2](http://tbs.seoul.kr/news/newsView.do?seq_800=10242335&typ_800=12))

 A word of caution: As one of the most popular hanafuda games, Koi-Koi exists in a truly *huge* range of variations, above and beyond most of the other games on this site.
 Indeed, it may be no exaggeration to say that there are as many house rules as there are houses!